stiglers-eponym/BeamerPresenter/README.md

 * highlighting tools: pointer, torch, magnifier
 * full per-slide history of drawings (with limitation of number of history steps)
 * select per-slide or per-overlay drawings
+* save and load drawings to xopp-like xml format (rather experimental)
 * widgets:
     * slide
     * clock